 The 8 Best Crepe Makers

-This wiki has been updated 35 times since it was first published in March of 2015.
+This wiki has been updated 36 times since it was first published in March of 2015.
 Whether you prefer them sweet or savory, the perfect thin and crispy pancakes are easy to prepare right at home with one of these convenient crepe makers.
 Equipped with nonstick, flat griddles, these versatile machines are also great for fixing blintzes, tortillas, and toasted sandwiches.
 Many feature adjustable temperature controls and come with handy cooking tools like spatulas and whisks.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes